-7.1 Create an Overall Design for the RiverWalk Waterfront District
+G.44 Create an Overall Design for the Waterfront

-7.1.1 Develop a set of design/character principles or objectives to ensure that a certain quality or cohesiveness of development is provided in the Waterfront RiverWalk District design.
+Develop a set of design/character principles or objectives to ensure that a certain quality or cohesiveness of development is provided in the Waterfront Park design.
 These will guide decisions concerning specific site elements.
-The design/character will establish a framework for the overall development by incorporating the functional, natural, and design qualities into the basic components of the RiverWalk District.
-However, each intensive-use recreation area or facility will also bring specific design elements that are lively, colourful and vital as appropriate for the RiverWalk District.
-The design/character principles will provide a cohesive environment for the overall waterfront design without limiting the potential for creative and appropriate design of facilities, elements and a palette of design materials, forms, and colors that reflect Prescott's vision for its Waterfront.
+The design/character will establish a framework for the overall park development by incorporating the functional, natural, and design qualities into the basic components of the park.
+However, each intensive-use recreation area or facility will also bring specific design elements that are lively, colourful and vital as appropriate for the park.
+The design/character principles will provide a cohesive environment for the overall park design without limiting the potential for creative and appropriate design of facilities, elements and a palette of design materials, forms, and colors that reflect Prescott's vision for its Waterfront Park.